erikr/erikr/posts/10-tips-leading-data-teams.md

 Your team members do not just want to "be heard".
 They want to see their managers act on their suggestions and solve problems.
 I prioritized acting on what I learned in retros.
 We changed many team norms - such as Git branch management - as a result.

 Retros are a powerful and fun tool for teams with a culture of candor, trust, critical feedback, and positive intent.
 If your corporate culture has issues with these factors, you have bigger problems that are not solved by a popular management framework or 1-on-1 template.

-You can also do a focused retro (sometimes called "post-mortems") after finishing a big sprint, technical milestone, or project.
-Pre-mortems are a fun variation where a project is kicked off by hypothesizing the reasons it might fail.

 ## 3. Pay CROs, consultants, and vendors for deliverables, not time.